What You Need to Know About Pacifiers

 As per the American Academy of Pediatrics recommendations, always use pacifiers that are one piece.
 The two-piece models can come apart and pose a choking hazard.
 Never tie a pacifier to your child’s crib, or around your child’s neck or hand.
 This could cause a serious strangulation injury, or even death.

 When your child reaches one year of age, you may want to talk with your pediatrician or pediatric dentist about how and when to start weaning your child from the pacifier.
-As your pediatric dentist and orthodontist in Vancouver, WA, we’re here to support you and your child’s smile in every way.
+As your pediatric dentist in Vancouver, WA, we’re here to support you and your child’s smile in every way.
 To provide your child with the benefits of developing an early relationship with a kids’ dentist, contact our office today to schedule an appointment.